 “I’ve dealt with chronic pain for 8 years.
 I had been treated with steroid shots and a few rounds of physical therapy that did not help.
 Initially, I had both of my elbows treated at the same time.
 Now my right elbow is perfect, and the left is greatly improved.
 I wish I had known about this procedure 8 years ago.
 The preparation for the procedure took longer than the actualprocedure.
 It was quick, painless, and so easy.

 - Procedure: Left plantar fascia

-“I had experienced pain for several months before I was referred to Dr. Rizza.
+“I had experienced pain for several months before I decided to have this procedure.
 Because the procedure was done on my foot, I was given a boot to wear.
 At my two-week check up, I was able to walk out of the office without my boot, and it was awesome!
 Six weeks after the procedure, I am about 60-70% better.
 I got to see the ultrasound where the area is starting heal, and it’s pretty exciting.”

 - Age: 30s

 - Occupation: Medical Assistant

 “I had constant pain in my elbow for about five months.
 I tried rubbing, bands, and injections.
 These only helped for a little while.
 Then I came in for a consultation.
 The provider did the ultrasound and showed the bad tissue in there.
 I had the procedure, and my now my elbow’s doing great.
 I’m 95% better and would definitely recommend this procedure.”